Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 Creativity Floor (Third Floor):

-My daughter did enjoy jumping on a platform to make a model train move.
+There’s another room where you can move or jump on a small platform to make a model train move.

 Dining and Food at Kids Plaza Osaka